camunda/sap-btp-plugin/README.md

 ### router

 - make sure that an env var `destinations` is present and hold `srv_api` and `ui` pointing to the "backend" (`core`) and "UI" (`fiori-app`) respectively

+### E2E Testing

+#### Codegen

+Using the codegenerator for creating new tests run `npm run e2e:codegen`.
+A chromium instance starts, where you can use the ui and in background your click path is collected in form of playwright testcode.

+#### Run tests

+Run `npm run e2e:test` to execute playwright tests in a headless browser instance.